 1935-1944 - House was converted back to single-family dwelling.

-1944 - The Rochester Foundation of Women's Clubs placed a simple marker at the home, which fueled further discussions of converting the House into a memorial to Susan B. and Mary S. Anthony.
+1944 - The Rochester Federation of Women's Clubs placed a simple marker at the home, which fueled further discussions of converting the House into a memorial to Susan B. and Mary S. Anthony.

 1945 - After 40 years in private hands, the Susan B. Anthony house on Madison Street was purchased for $8,500 with funds raised by leaders of the Rochester Federation of Women's Clubs to create a museum.
 Collection of artifacts begins.

-1948 - A State Historic Marker placed in front of the House.
+1948 - A New York State Historic Marker placed in front of the House.

 1962 - Martha Howard, who had spearheaded the move to save the House as a museum, died in July.